 Returns the current screen brightness as a percentage.
 It may return a list of values if you have multiple, brightness adjustable monitors.

-Raises ScreenBrightnessError
+Raises ScreenBrightnessError upon failure

 Arguments:

-- a boolean value to control how much detail any error messages should containkwargs
+verbose_error- a boolean value to control how much detail any error messages should containkwargs- passed to the OS relevant brightness method

 Usage:

-set_brightness(value, force=False, verbose_error=False, **kwargs
+set_brightness(value, force=False, verbose_error=False, **kwargs)

 Summary:

-is a string and contains '+' or '-' then that value is added to/subtracted from the current brightness.Raises ScreenBrightnessError
+Sets the brightness to value.
+If value is a string and contains '+' or '-' then that value is added to/subtracted from the current brightness.Raises ScreenBrightnessError upon failure

 Arguments: